rickb777/genlist/Plumbing.md

 For a type `T`, methods include:

- * **TDelta** - duplicate a stream to two channels.
+ * T**Delta** - duplicate a stream to two channels.
- * **TZip** - interleaves two streams onto a single output.
+ * T**Zip** - interleaves two streams onto a single output.
- * **TBlackhole** - silently consume a stream.
+ * T**Blackhole** - silently consume a stream.
- * **TFilter** - passes along only those elements of the stream that match a given predicate.
+ * T**Filter** - passes along only those elements of the stream that match a given predicate.
- * **TPartition** - divides the stream into two channels, one for elements that matches a given predicate, and the other for those that don't.
+ * T**Partition** - divides the stream into two channels, one for elements that matches a given predicate, and the other for those that don't.
- * **TMap** - transforms a stream by applying a function to each element, where the function maps one input element to one output element.
+ * T**Map** - transforms a stream by applying a function to each element, where the function maps one input element to one output element.
- * **TFlatMap** - transforms a stream by applying a function to each element, where the function maps one input element to zero or more output elements.
+ * T**FlatMap** - transforms a stream by applying a function to each element, where the function maps one input element to zero or more output elements.

 ### Tags